-Vascular access devices (VADs) play a crucial role in healthcare by providing access to the circulatory system for various medical treatments and procedures.1 These devices come in several types, including central venous catheters and peripheral catheters.2
+Vascular access devices (VADs) play a crucial role in healthcare by providing access to the circulatory system for various medical treatments and procedures.
+These devices come in several types, including central venous catheters and peripheral catheters.

 By significantly enhancing patient care, vascular access devices allow for the efficient delivery of treatments, such as chemotherapy, while minimizing the need for repeated needle sticks and patient discomfort.
-However, it's essential to note the fact that these devices can also present potential risks and complications. ^{3,4}
+However, it's essential to note the fact that these devices can also present potential risks and complications.

-This literature review aims to identify and analyze the rates of adverse events associated with venous access, with a particular emphasis on peripheral vascular access and other commonly used access devices.
+The objective of this literature review is to identify and analyze the occurrence of adverse events linked to venous access, with a specific focus on peripheral vascular access and other frequently employed access devices.
+Additionally, it aims to estimate the economic impact and cost implications associated with these events.